smartcontractkit/documentation/docs/Using Randomness/vrf-best-practices.md

 ## Getting a random number within a range

 If you need to generate a random number within a given range, you should use [modulo](https://docs.soliditylang.org/en/v0.6.0/types.html) to define the limits of your range.
-Below you can see how to get a random number between 1 and 50.
+Below you can see how to get a random number in a range from 1 to 50.

 ```solidity
 uint256 public randomResult;